matuteiglesias/journal/content/Dev/2023-09-26_Simulated_Software_Development_Process_and_Analysi.md

 - Evaluated project feasibility and categorized ideas based on practicality and innovation.
 - Simulated design and development strategies for various projects, including a virtual card deck, a time-tracking app, and a voice conversion chatbot.
 - Proposed innovative technology solutions for mental health, such as a virtual therapy platform and an [[AI]]-assisted meditation app.
-- Detailed a proposal for an interactive wildfire map for Argentina, including functionalities and development strategy.
+- Detailed a proposal for an interactive wildfire map for Argentina, including functionalities and development [[strategy]].

 ### Achievements
 - Summarized the software development process and identified key stages and activities.